 You deserve to see yourself as having value, you are a priceless, one-of-a-kind gem.
 Your love life matters and shouldn’t be dwindled down into nonsense.
 It’s easy to get caught up in something if someone seems interested in you, but if it’s not genuine, and they’re just trying to flatter you, it could be a waste of your time.

 You may get heart thumps for someone, but you need to evaluate and make sure you’re not being duped by flowers and wine.

 Real Love is Out There

 When love blossoms, you’ll be able to talk openly and honestly.
 You’ll feel free to be who you are and not limited.
 You’ll know that your dreams are still achievable.
-Love doesn’t get angry or dismiss someone easily.
+Love doesn’t get angry or dismiss someone with ease.
 It doesn’t shut you out just because you don’t agree with someone.
 Love is warm, it’s both simple and complicated, it’s tender, understanding, and loyal.
-It's easy to write just about any type of affection up as love, but unfortunately it's not that simple.
-He doesn't really love you if he's seeing someone else, he doesn't really love you if he doesn't care about the people in your life, and he doesn't really love you if he leaves you.
-He can say that all day long that he loves you deeply, but if actions are not matching someone's words then it's definitely not adding up.